maciejmiklas/cyclop/README.md

 * Completion Hint shows all possible keywords, that are valid for actual query position.
 Tables, keyspaces and columns are grouped together, and sorted.
 Groups are also highlighted with different font color
 ![CQL Completion](/doc/img/cmp_colors.png)
-* if the keyspace has been set in previous query ("use cqldemo" in screen shot below), the completion for the following queries will be narrowed to tables from this keysapce, assuming that keyspace is not explicitly provided in query
+* if the keyspace has been set in previous query ("use cqldemo" in screen shot below), the completion for the following queries will be narrowed to tables from this keyspace, assuming that keyspace is not explicitly provided in query
 ![CQL Completion](/doc/img/cmp_tables_from_global_keyspace.png)
 * completion contains only tables that belong to keyspace that has been provided in current query
 ![CQL Completion](/doc/img/cmp_cqldemo_tables.png)